elina-israyelyan/thompson-sampling-web-app/README.md

 ```bash
 python thompson_web_app/app/app.py
 ```

-You can see the application running on  http://127.0.0.1:8050/homepage
+You can see the application running on  http://127.0.0.1:8050/homepage \
+Also, you can check the working app on https://find-your-reward.herokuapp.com/homepage